Tim Scott heading back to US Senate as bigger ambitions loom

-U.S. Sen. Tim Scott has won reelection to what he said will be his last term serving South Carolina.
-But the only Black Republican in the Senate may have bigger political ambitions yet.
-Scott beat Democratic state Rep. Krystle Matthews for a second full term.
-He was appointed to the U.S. Senate in 2013 by then Gov. Nikki Haley when Jim DeMint resigned and also won a special election.

-COLUMBIA, S.C.
-(AP) — THIS IS A BREAKING NEWS UPDATE.
-AP's earlier story follows below.

-COLUMBIA, S.C.
-(AP) — U.S. Sen. Tim Scott won reelection Tuesday to what he said will be his last term serving South Carolina, but the only Black Republican in the Senate may have bigger political ambitions yet.
+COLUMBIA — U.S. Sen. Tim Scott won re-election Tuesday to what he has said is a final six-year term from South Carolina, but the only Black Republican in the U.S. Senate may have bigger future political ambitions.

 Scott beat Democratic state Rep. Krystle Matthews for a second full term.
 He was appointed to the U.S. Senate in 2013 by then Gov. Nikki Haley when Jim DeMint resigned and also won a special election.